-15.2 AppleScript Vocabulary
+15.2.
+AppleScript Vocabulary

 As is standard for AppleScript, the full description of the vocabulary is contained in the Application itself and visible to the standard AppleScript Editor (found in the Utilities folder inside of the Applications folder).
-We have summarized the main objects and their use in AppleScript Main Objects.
+We have summarized the main objects and their use in Table 15.1, "AppleScript Main Objects".

 Map Document Cartographica MapSet Document Map Layout Document Cartographica Map Layout Document Map Window Window containing a MapSet Document Map Layout Window Window containing a Map Layout Document Map Viewer A component of a Map Window that shows the map Layer Layer in a Cartographica Document, used to store Features and dictate what they mean and how they are presented.
+Feature Feature in a Layer, used to store Geometry and Field Data for individual features.
+Schema An attribute of a Layer, used to store the Columns and information about the columns.
+Style An attribute of a Layer, the Style describes how the features in a layer are presented.
+Used to store Style Parameters.
+Style Parameter An attribute of a Style, the Style Parameter describes how a particular class of Features that are displayed using a Style are displayed.
+Geometry An attribute of a Feature, Geometry stores the geo- metric attributes of a Feature.
+Made up of 1 or more parts, which in turn are made up of geopoints.